norelockk/norelockk/README.md

 - 💬 Ask me about **Vue** or **UI/UX design**

-- 📫 How to reach me
+- 📫 How to reach me:
-- Email: norbert.podbieglyyy@gmail.com
+email: norbert.podbieglyyy@gmail.com

 - ⚡ Fun fact **I like milk**